Horizon Electric Trike - Mobility for People with Disabilities

 Outrider USA has received rave reviews for their line of recumbent electric bikes and trikes.
 "This counts as my favorite test ride of any production electric bike ever.
 Outrider trikes are so much fun to ride that anyone spending a day on one... will probably not forget that day for the rest of their life." - ElectricBike.com

-*This information is from an external source (Outrider USA).
+(i)Source/Reference: Outrider USA.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.